19-year-old arrested on murder charges in shooting death of another 19-year-old in Raleigh

 RALEIGH, N.C.
 (WTVD) -- A 19-year-old is now facing a murder charge in the shooting death of a man from earlier this month.

 On December 6, Raleigh Police Department responded to a report of someone needing medical attention on Hollenden Drive.
-Officers arrived and found Jaleel Ni'Shawn, 19, with gunshot wounds.
+Officers arrived and found Jaleel Ni'Shawn Lyons, 19, with gunshot wounds.
 He was rushed to the hospital with serious injuries.

 SEE ALSO: Cigna health insurance may not be accepted at WakeMed in 2024